jfbercher/jupyter_latex_envs/README.md

 (some) LaTeX environments for Jupyter notebook
 ==============================================

-This extension for IPython 3.x or Jupyter enables to use some LaTeX commands and environments in the notebook's markdown cells.
+This extension for Jupyter notebook enables to use some LaTeX commands and environments markdown cells.

 1. **LaTeX commands and environments**
     - support for some LaTeX commands within markdown cells, *e.g.* `\textit`, `\textbf`, `\underline`